Acer delays Windows RT tablets after Microsoft moves into market

-LONDON Taiwanese computer maker Acer (2353.TW) is putting off the launch of tablets using Microsoft's (MSFT.O) new Windows RT operating system to give itself time to see how Microsoft's own Surface tablet fares.
+LONDON Taiwanese computer maker Acer is putting off the launch of tablets using Microsoft's new Windows RT operating system to give itself time to see how Microsoft's own Surface tablet fares.

 "Originally we had a very aggressive plan to come out very early next year but because of Surface, our R&D development doesn't stop, but we are much more cautious," Acer President Jim Wong told Reuters on Tuesday.